 ELECTION NIGHT ACTIVITIES ELECTION RESULTS AVAILABLE AFTER 8:00 p.m.
 At the Registrar of Voters, 2724 Gateway Drive, Riverside, or by phone (951) 486-7200, (800) 773-VOTE, or website: www.voteinfo.net ELECTION NIGHT RESULTS INFORMATION ELECTION NIGHT RESULTS AVAILABLE ONLY AT THE REGISTRAR OF VOTERS OFFICE Candidates are invited to visit the Registrar of Voters office on election night.
 Cumulative election results will be available to candidates and the public via a large projection screen in the Public Assembly Room or via telephone at the Registrar of Voters Office.
 In addition, the results will be on the Internet.
-The Vote-By-Mail vote will be reported first at approximately 8:15 p.m.
+The vote-by-mail vote will be reported first at approximately 8:15 p.m.
 Telephone operators will remain available to answer questions until all precinct results have been reported.
 The polls officially close at 8:00 p.m.
 Election activity then changes, from what was primarily voter participation at the polls, to precinct officials completing necessary procedures and forms, and delivering equipment and supplies to Ballot Collection Centers.
-Certain receiving procedures take place, and then the ballots are delivered to the Registrar of Voters office.
-The votes are tallied by computer at Election Night headquarters - The Registrar of Voters office.
-(No results are available at the Collection Centers.)
+Certain receiving procedures take place, and then the ballot cartons are delivered to the Registrar of Voters where the votes are tallied by computer.
+(No results are available at the remote Collection Centers.)
 CANVASS Following Election Day the canvass of the returns will commence at the Registrar of Voters office.
-During the canvass, a complete audit of all returns will be accomplished, as well as processing and counting of provisional and Vote-By-Mail ballots voted and/or received on election day.
+During the canvass, a complete audit of all returns will be accomplished, as well as processing and counting of provisional and vote-by-mail ballots voted and/or received on election day.
 Additionally, if there are any qualified write-in candidates, those votes will be tallied during the canvass.
 As a result, close races may not be determined until the canvass is completed.
 The official election results will be certified after the completion of the canvass.
 CERTIFICATION OF ELECTION RESULTS After certification of the election results, winners will be mailed a Certificate of Election with instructions on where and when to file it.
+Winners of city races will receive certification through the City Clerk's office.